All Episodes

 There's a battle that's been going on now with China and Senator Marsha Blackburn of Tennessee.

-You either fire the prosecutor in six hours.
+You either fire the prosecutor in six hours, you don't get it.

 That prosecutor investigating his son, Peter Schweitzer, on earlier talking about the Bank of China deal.

-And the Grassley Johnson report chronicling Kossack oligarchs and wire transfers with them, a Russian oligarch, the first lady of Moscow in a wire transfer of three and a half million, a shopping spree worth a hundred grand for Hunter and his family by Chinese National.
+And the Grassley Johnson report chronicling Kazakh oligarchs and wire transfers with them, a Russian oligarch, the first lady of Moscow, and a wire transfer of $3.5 million.

-Then the news yesterday, it even gets deeper is yeah, this is office space for me, my dad, my uncle, and uh yeah, this guy from China.
+Then the news yesterday, it even gets deeper: is, yeah, this is office space for me, my dad, my uncle, and yeah, this guy from China.

-And Marcia Blackburn says China has a 5,000 year history of cheating and stealing, and some things will never change.
+And Marsha Blackburn says China has a 5,000-year history of cheating and stealing, and some things will never change.

-These associations and the millions of dollars that pass between and among Hunter Biden, James Biden and others, create criminal financial and counterintelligence and extortion concerns.
+Listen, these associations and the millions of dollars that pass between and among Hunter Biden, James Biden, and others create criminal financial and counterintelligence and extortion concerns.

 After Hunter Biden publicly confirmed he was under criminal investigation, liberal news outlets reported on concerns that his financial associations could create criminal financial and counterintelligence problems.